 Medovik (Honey Cake)

 I was obsessed with this cake when I was living in Russia.
 It's a unique slice of heaven, with a distinctive toasted "graham cracker" taste that I couldn't get enough of.
 I've tried a couple of recipes but one by Smitten Kitchen absolutely is the most authentic I've attempted.
 The recipe isn't too difficult, just time consuming, but the blog post walks you through every single step with plenty of pictures to help convince you that you're on the right track.

-I'd add a couple of notes to all of Deb's: make sure you use a big pot when you're melting together the honey, sugar, and butter.
+I'd add a couple of notes of my own to the list Deb provides in her post: make sure you use a big pot when you're melting together the honey, sugar, and butter.
 When you add the baking soda, it really froths up.

 Don't forget to dock each of your cake rounds (they puff up if you don't).
 I tried to dock the whole thing really well so no air bubbles could form.